-And now it runs that response automatically which is why learning how to stop anxiety in the moment matters.
+And now it runs that response automatically, which is why learning how to stop anxiety in the moment is crucial for effective anxiety relief.

-So when something happens, big or small your system reacts instantly:
+So when something happens, big or small, your nervous system reacts instantly:

 Trigger → reaction → spiral